Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Introduction

 \section{Introduction}

-In recent years, the widespread adoption of electric vehicles (EVs) in public parking facilities, workplace charging stations, and large fleet operations has made intra-day charging scheduling an important operational optimization problem.
-Unlike conventional refueling, EV charging is time-consuming and highly flexible; it is influenced by users’ departure deadlines, power-capacity limitations, and fluctuations in instantaneous charging load.
-In typical intra-day scenarios, vehicles arrive and depart within the same day and expect to obtain sufficient energy during a limited dwell period to support subsequent trips.
+In recent years, the widespread adoption of electric vehicles (EVs) in public parking facilities, workplace charging stations, and large fleet operations has made intraday charging scheduling an important operational optimization problem.
+Unlike conventional refueling, EV charging is time-consuming and highly flexible; it is influenced by users’ departure deadlines, power capacity limitations, and fluctuations in instantaneous charging load.
+In typical intraday scenarios, vehicles arrive and depart within the same day and expect to obtain sufficient energy during a limited dwell period to support subsequent trips.
 Consequently, operators must assign feasible charging intervals to each vehicle under restricted resources while balancing demand satisfaction, charger utilization, and overall system stability.

 The literature has examined the EV charging scheduling problem from multiple perspectives.
-For instance, Dolgui et al. \citep{dolgui2025scheduling} formulated a scheduling model for conventional charging tasks with parallel chargers and explicitly characterized task–resource conflicts, while Wang et al. \citep{wang2024joint} developed an integrated framework that jointly models daily mobility patterns and charging activities.
-In addition, Shen et al. \citep{shen2025coordinating} proposed a two-stage method that coordinates vehicle–charger matching and bidirectional charging strategies under photovoltaic uncertainty.
-Data-driven and heuristic approaches, including deep learning \citep{chemudupaty2025optimizing}, reinforcement learning \citep{xu2025impact,korkas2024distributed}, and genetic algorithms \citep{wu2023electric}, have also been widely applied to derive near-optimal charging policies in complex environments.
+For instance, Dolgui et al. \citep{dolgui2025scheduling} formulated a scheduling model for conventional charging tasks with parallel chargers and explicitly characterized task-resource conflicts, while Wang et al. \citep{wang2024joint} developed an integrated framework that jointly models daily mobility patterns and charging activities.
+In addition, Shen et al. \citep{shen2025coordinating} proposed a two-stage method that coordinates vehicle-charger matching and bidirectional charging strategies under photovoltaic uncertainty.
+Exact optimization approaches, including mixed integer linear programming (MILP) and column generation methods, have been systematically developed; however, their scalability to large instances remains limited due to rapid growth in problem size and computational complexity.
+To handle large-scale and dynamic environments, data-driven and heuristic approaches, including deep learning \citep{chemudupaty2025optimizing}, reinforcement learning \citep{xu2025impact,korkas2024distributed}, and genetic algorithms \citep{wu2023electric}, have also been widely applied to derive near-optimal charging policies.